iKettles/framer-data-component.framerfx/README.md

 ### Vertical

 Lays the items out vertically from top to bottom.
-The width of the connected Design Component will be resized to fill the available horizontal space or number of columns selected.
+The width of the connected component will be resized to fill the available horizontal space or number of columns selected.

 | Vertical   | (Single Column)                                  |
 | ---------- | ------------------------------------------------ |